Asian Stocks Mostly Rise, Encouraged by Wall Street Close - ExBulletin

 Kashkaris' hypothetical guess, which he said depends on many cases, reduced one of the main drivers that sent the U.S. stock market soaring more than 20% from November to March.
 Lower interest rates drive up investment prices, while easing pressure on the economy.

 Traders had already significantly lowered their forecasts for the number of interest rate cuts the Federal Reserve would impose this year, from six at the start of the year to three more recently.
-This put them in line with Fed officials in general.
+This brought them into line with Fed officials generally.

 But several recent updates on the economy have been hotter than expected, beyond some disappointing inflation reports from earlier in the year that could be seen as temporary blips.
 A report released earlier this week showing a surprise return to growth in U.S. manufacturing has particularly raised concerns.